PhilipNelson5/class-projects/CS4700_ProgrammingLanguages/3-PrologAdventure/README.md

 ### Author: Philip Nelson

-To play, load logic.pl in a prolog interpreter.
+To play, load logic.pl in a prolog interpreter and type `play.`

 For best results, use a terminal that supports colors